 In these comments, I want first to suggest a non-relativist argument for the necessity of integrity to constitutionalism, intended, frankly, to resolve the above noted tension, and to do so by identifying the grounds for integrity and principle in neither the interpreted constitution nor in liberalism, but in a substantive value that is deeper and broader than both, and hence both informs and constrains both.
 The constraint of integrity, I will argue, arises not from the "sail" of constitutional precedent itself, which goes wherever the wind blows it, nor from liberalism per se, but from a source external to both, which accordingly constrains the direction which constitutional authority might take.
 The argument that I will suggest is by no means inconsistent with Dworkin's arguments and indeed is strongly suggested in much of his earlier writing, particularly Law's Empire."
 In the second part of my comments, I will suggest some limitations on this conception of integrity.
 Finally, I will offer a friendly amendment to Dworkin's account of integrity.

 65 Fordham L. Rev. 1313 (1997)

 Scholarly Commons Citation

 West, Robin, "Integrity and Universality: A Comment on Dworkin's Freedom's Law" (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 672.
+672.